chew-z/itunes.vim/README.md

 3) **Press Enter to select and play track**

-Plugin plays selected track in a context of choosen playlist.
+Plugin plays selected track in a context of chosen playlist.
 Play queue is filled with playlist and we start playing from selected tracks.
 It clears what has been in iTunes queue before.

 4) **Repeat 2) and 3) as long as you wish**